 When Tony La Russa and the Cardinals came to Detroit in late June, he discovered just how real Leyland’s Tigers were; St. Louis was swept in three games.
 By then, being embarrassed by his best friend’s ballclub was the least of La Russa’s problems.

 After their fast start, the Cardinals endured wave after wave of misfortune that threatened to derail their season.
 Their three-game sweep at Detroit was just part of an eight-game losing snap, one of many extended dips throughout the summer.
-An unraveling roster was part of the problem; Mark Mulder’s earned run average ballooned to 7.14 before he realized his rotator cuff had torn, while Jason Marquis, healthy so far as the doctors could see, lost ten games after the All-Star break and finished the season with a 6.02 ERAMarquis’ reliability nosedived to the point that he wasn’t included on the Cardinals postseason roster..
+An unraveling roster was part of the problem; Mark Mulder’s earned run average ballooned to 7.14 before he realized his rotator cuff had torn, while Jason Marquis, healthy so far as the doctors could see, lost 10 games after the all-star break, finished the season with a 6.02 ERA and thus was left off the postseason roster.
 Injuries and inconsistency plagued closer Jason Isringhausen (shut down with a bad hip in September) and much of Albert Pujols’ supporting cast, including sluggers Scott Rolen, Jim Edmonds and scrappy shortstop David Eckstein.